-B - Schedule of Instructional Time

-The District has received incentive funding for increasing instructional time as provided by the Incentives for Longer Instructional Day.
-The District neither met nor exceeded its target funding.
+A - Schedule of Instructional Time: The District has received incentive funding for increasing instructional time as provided by the Incentives for Longer Instructional Day.
 This schedule presents information on the amount of instructional time offered by the District, and whether the District complied with the provisions of Education Code Sections 46201 through 46206.
-The District submitted a COVID-19 School Closure Certification with the State Superintendent of Public Instruction (SSPI) in connection with the effected school days impacted by COVID-19.
-The Certification was submitted to the SSPI on November 6, 2020.

-C - Schedule of Expenditure of Federal Awards

-The Schedule of Expenditure of Federal Awards includes the federal award activity of the District and is presented on the accrual basis of accounting.
+B - Schedule of Expenditure of Federal Awards: The Schedule of Expenditure of Federal Awards includes the federal award activity of the District and is presented on the accrual basis of accounting.
 The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
 The District has not elected to use the 10-percent de minimis indirect cost rate allowed in the Uniform Guidance.